-- 2.1.1 The transplanted individuals of the 19 clusters of Bottlebrush Orchid Goodyera procera were all in fair to good condition with minor health issues observed in some individuals, i.e., slightly chlorotic leaves and presences of holes in the leaves.
-The Lamb of Tartary Cibotium barometz, however, exhibited discoloration and wilting of leaves.
-Its stems also showed some decay but its roots were still in fair condition.
-The two saplings of the Incense Tree Aquilaria sinensis also both demonstrated poor health conditions with die back and fallen leaves. - 2.1.2 Albeit strict compliance of the transplantation works and post-transplantation maintenance to the approved Transplantation Proposal, transplanted individuals would require time to adapt and establish in the new environment/substrate of the receptor site.
+- 2.1.1 The majority of the transplanted individuals of the 19 clusters of Bottlebrush Orchid Goodyera procera were in fair to good condition with only minor health issues observed in some individuals, i.e., slightly chlorotic leaves and presences of holes in the leaves.
+However, three individuals (GP05, GP11, GP19) were dead and two (GP03, GP18) were missing in the current monitoring period.
+This could be due to disturbance from wild animals or the heavy rainfall. - 2.1.2 The Lamb of Tartary Cibotium barometz is in good condition.
+The new foliage is now very established and have been growing steadily. - 2.1.3 The two saplings of the Incense Tree Aquilaria sinensis both demonstrated poor health conditions with die back and fallen leaves. - 2.1.4 Albeit strict compliance of the transplantation works and post-transplantation maintenance to the approved Transplantation Proposal, transplanted individuals would require time to adapt and establish in the new environment/substrate of the receptor site.
 Hence, signs of leaf discoloration and/or wilting, dehydration, and even die-off are expected.
-Thus, succeeding post-transplantation maintenance and monitoring and audit are crucial to assess the progress of recovery and establishment of transplanted individuals in the receptor site. - 2.1.3 The numbers, measurements, and health conditions of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix A. - 2.1.4 The photographic records of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix B.
+Thus, succeeding post-transplantation maintenance and monitoring and audit are crucial to assess the progress of recovery and establishment of transplanted individuals in the receptor site. - 2.1.5 The dead or missing individuals of Bottlebrush Orchid Goodyera procera could have been a result of wild animal disturbance or heavy rainfall. - 2.1.6 The numbers, measurements, and health conditions of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix A. - 2.1.7 The photographic records of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix B.